 Residency requirements.
 Residence is defined as full-time registration for a given semester on the campus where the program is located.
 The summer term is included in this period.
 During residence, it is expected that the student will be engaged in full-time on-campus study toward a graduate degree.
-For the doctoral degree, a minimum of two consecutive semesters of residence is required.
+For the doctoral degree, a minimum of two consecutive semesters of residence is required (i.e. full-time enrollment of 9 hrs, or three consecutive semesters of part-time enrollment of 6 hrs, https://catalog.utk.edu/content.php?catoid=44&navoid=8606#residence_require).
 A statement as to how and during what period of time the residence requirement has been met will be presented with the Application for Admission to Candidacy along with signatures of approval from the major professor and the Department Head/Program DoGS.
 More information about the rationale for the residence requirement may be obtained from the Graduate Council report available on the GS website.

 Continuous registration.
-See page 18 for policies of continuous registration for course FDSC 600 (minimum of 3 hours).
+See page 18 for policies of continuous registration for course FDSC 600 (minimum of 3 hrs).